 - In another bowl grate all the cheeses and set aside.

-- Now add the cheese to the egg mixture and combine.
+- Now add all the cheese to the egg mixture.
 Add thyme, salt and pepper to taste.

 - To this egg and cheese mixture add the vegetables and mix well.

 - In the baking dish place one layer of bread and pour egg mixture over the bread.
 About 1 cup.

 - Put more bread crumbs and ladle over more egg mixture.